McDonald's: Business model

+Ownership

-The company owns all the land on which its restaurants are situated, which is valued at an estimated $16 to $18 billion.
+McDonald's owns the land on which many of its restaurants are situated, which is valued at an estimated $42 billion.
 The company earns a significant portion of its revenue from rental payments from franchisees.
-These rent payments rose 26 percent, between 2010 and 2015, accounting for one-fifth of the company's total revenue at the end of the period.
+These rent payments rose 26 percent between 2010 and 2015, accounting for one-fifth of the company's total revenue at the end of the period.
 In recent times, there have been calls to spin off the company's U.S. holdings into a potential real estate investment trust, but the company announced at its investor conference on November 10, 2015, that this would not happen.
 CEO Steve Easterbrook discussed that pursuing the REIT option would pose too large a risk to the company's business model.

-The United Kingdom and Ireland business model is different from the U.S., in that fewer than 30 percent of restaurants are franchised, with the majority under the ownership of the company.
-McDonald's trains its franchisees and management at Hamburger University located at its Chicago headquarters.
+McDonald's trains its franchisees and management at one of the Hamburger Universities.
+As of 2015, the Hamburger Universities reside in Oak Brook, Tokyo, London, Sydney, Munich, São Paulo, Shanghai, and Moscow.
 In other countries, McDonald's restaurants are operated by joint ventures of McDonald's Corporation and other, local entities or governments.

+QSC&V (Quality, Service, Cleanliness & Value) is a corporate motto adopted by McDonald's to describe the company's philosophy for operating restaurants.
+The motto is codified in the procedures McDonald's uses to evaluate its franchisees.

+Workers

 According to Fast Food Nation by Eric Schlosser (2001), nearly one in eight workers in the U.S. have at some time been employed by McDonald's.
-Employees are encouraged by McDonald's Corp. to maintain their health by singing along to their favorite songs in order to relieve stress, attending church services in order to have a lower blood pressure, and taking two vacations annually in order to reduce risk for myocardial infarction.
+Employees are encouraged by McDonald's Corp. to maintain their health by singing along to their favorite songs to relieve stress, attending church services to have a lower blood pressure, and taking two vacations annually to reduce the risk for myocardial infarction.

 Fast Food Nation states that McDonald's is the largest private operator of playgrounds in the U.S., as well as the single largest purchaser of beef, pork, potatoes, and apples.
-The selection of meats McDonald's uses varies to some extent based on the culture of the host country.
+The selection of meats McDonald's uses varies to some extent based on the host country's culture.

-In 2021, the company cut value meals and cheaper items from its menu as part of a focus on higher-priced items.

 Headquarters

 On June 13, 2016, McDonald's confirmed plans to move its global headquarters to Chicago's West Loop neighborhood in the Near West Side.
-The 608,000-square-foot structure opened on June 4, 2018, and was built on the former site of Harpo Productions (where The Oprah Winfrey Show and several other Harpo productions taped).
+The 608,000-square-foot structure opened on June 4, 2018, and was built on the former site of Harpo Productions.

-The McDonald's former headquarters complex, McDonald's Plaza, is located in Oak Brook, Illinois.
+The McDonald's former headquarters complex, McDonald's Plaza, is in Oak Brook, Illinois.
 It sits on the site of the former headquarters and stabling area of Paul Butler, the founder of Oak Brook.
 McDonald's moved into the Oak Brook facility from an office within the Chicago Loop in 1971.